• Skip to primary navigation

 Jump to Recipe Jump to Video

-Besides being comforting, my rigatoni recipe is also easy to make and super filling.
-It’s also a great weeknight dinner recipe since it’s low-fuss to prepare and can be on the table in under 45 minutes.
 It’s made with a homemade, meat-infused marinara sauce that’s flavored with sautéed onion and garlic, Italian sausage, and spices.
-Just before serving, we’ll stir in enough cream and cheese to enrich the sauce without making it too rich.
+Just before serving, we’ll stir in just enough cream and cheese to enrich the sauce without making it too rich.

 What You Need

-overhead view of ingredients for rigatoni
+Overhead view of labeled rigatoni ingredients.

 • Rigatoni.
 Rigatoni’s wide, tubular shape and ridged exterior is perfect for this recipe, because it catches all of the sauce and stands up to its hearty texture.
 You could substitute another similarly shaped pasta, like penne or ziti, but I think rigatoni works best (plus, I mean, this recipe is called “rigatoni”).